hewhomust/potential-chainsaw/README.md

 ### Dean Langton - 42911067 - IT, Web development and programming.

-Worked on the back end of the site, allowing articles and users to be imported through xml, and building a account log in system.
+Worked on the back end of the site, allowing articles and users to be imported through xml, and building an account log in system using PHP to handle session data for logged in users.

 ### Clancy O'Reilly - 43709672 - IT, Research and coordination